opensupporter/osdi-docs/forms.md

 ## Default embed policy

-When retreiving a form resource, the creator can be embededed, but the submissions collection should only be linked.
+When retreiving a form resource, the creator can be embedded, but the submissions collection should only be linked.

 When retreiving a submission or list of submissions, the person, the form related to the submission, and the related question answers can be embedded.